 C.1.
-Sustainability Management System:
+Sustainability Management System (SMS):

 - C.1.1.
-The group shall establish, implement, maintain and continuously improve a sustainability management system that complies with the Reference Standard requirements. - C.1.2.
+The group shall establish, implement, maintain and continuously improve a SMS that complies with the Reference Standard requirements. - C.1.2.
 The SMS shall be documented.

 The SMS shall include written rules on: